linked-db/linked-ql/site/overview.md

 ## What is LinkedQL?

-LinkedQL is a universal database driver (`db.query()`) for realtime, object-relational, and version-aware SQL.
+LinkedQL is the real-time, object-relational, and version-aware SQL for applications and agents.
+LinkedQL extends the exisiting language with:

-It gives applications and agents a stable  database contract  across runtimes and environments – server, browser, worker, edge – with the same idea:

 + live queries, streaming, and subscriptions
 + direct relationship traversal via an object-relational syntax